kokoagb/ycode-assignment/README.md

 ## Instructions

-To initialise the project after cloning you'll have to follow these steps from the Server directory:
+To initialise the project after cloning you'll have to follow these steps from the Server directory (tested with PHP version 7.4.2):

 - Install dependencies with composer
 - Gerenate app key